 Should the premise of the “Liver Brain Theory” prove to be correct, as the author believes it will be, a new healthy liver will not continue to produce the hepatic generated neurotoxins he theorizes to be the proximate cause of ALS.
 Should this theory be validated, a successful liver transplant in an ALS patient would likely give an ALS patient a more normal life expectancy

 4B-2.
-Approximately 5,000 to 6,500 liver transplants has been performed annually in the past decade in the US.
-The number of transplants is limited only by the number of healthily transplantable livers.
+Approximately 5,000 to 6,500 liver transplants have been performed annually in the past decade in the US.
+The number of transplants is limited only by the number of healthy transplantable livers.
 Because of the paucity of transplantable livers, the recent trend is for a family member to donate part of his liver to a related patient near death from end stage liver disease.
-Current estimates are that 5% +/- of liver transplants are now from live donors.
+Current estimates are that 3-5% of liver transplants are now from live donors.
 The first patient to receive part of her dad’s liver recently celebrated her 25th post-transplant anniversary.
 The human liver is the only human organ that can regenerate itself.

 (1) Suggested Clinical Studies